FurqanShuja/RAGtask/Readme.md

 # Retrieval-Augmented Generation (RAG) Q&A System

 A Q&A system using Retrieval-Augmented Generation (RAG) to answer questions based on the content of a provided document.
-The system combines document retrieval with a Large Language Model (LLM) to generate detailed responses.
+The system combines document retrieval with a Large Language Model (LLM) from Google Gemini API to generate detailed responses.

 ---